TNSDL: Message passing

 The feature of TNSDL is the actor model.
-Processes are meant to be designed as event-driven finite state machines.
+Processes are meant to be designed as event-driven finite-state machines.
 Inter-process communication is done by asynchronous message passing.
 The OUTPUT command sends a message, while INPUT statements define the expected messages.

 Timers, from TNSDL perspective, are delayed messages.
-Just like ordinary messages, timer expiration is handled by the INPUT statement.
+As with ordinary messages, timer expiration is handled by the INPUT statement.
 The SET command starts and the RESET command cancels a timer.

 State machines can be optionally used, for example, to prevent accepting certain input messages at some stage of the processing.

-The following code piece demonstrates a server, which receives a query signal (message), contacts a database process to obtain the necessary data and finally sends an answer signal.
+The code piece below demonstrates a server, which receives a query signal (message), contacts a database process to obtain the necessary data and finally sends an answer signal.